kctcheung/Coursera_Capstone/Report.md

 We would use geopy.distance from geodesic to calculate hte distance between 2 points (with latitude and longitude).

-Using the restaurant Canoe as an example: (First row is the original restaurant hence a distance of 0)
+Using the restaurant Canoe as an example showing the top 5: (First row is the original restaurant hence a distance of 0)
 <table border=\"1\" class=\"dataframe\">
   <thead>
     <tr style=\"text-align: right;\">